Have you ever paused while writing and wondered whether it should be “flew” or “flu”? You’re not alone.

 Flu = Fever

-The Origin of Flew or Flu
+The Origin of Flew and Flu

 Understanding the origin of these words helps explain why they sound the same but mean completely different things.